rzhikharevich/The-Game-of-Death-2/README.md

 ## Running

-The program needs a subdirectory called "deathgame" in the current working directory.
+The current working directory must contain a file called "config.json".
-It must contain a file "config.json".
-For examples see "deathgame/config.json" in the source tree.
+For an example see "deathgame/config.json" in the source tree.